CargoSense/vex/README.md

 A validation can be made applicable (or unapplicable) by using the `:if` and `:unless` options.

+Note `Vex.results` will return tuples with `:not_applicable` for validations that are skipped as a result of failing conditions.

 ### Based on another attribute's presence

 Require a post to have a `body` of at least 200 bytes unless a non-blank